lakshya-chopra/Screen-Recorder/README.md

 # Screen-Recorder
-This is a simple screen recorder written in python
+This is a basic screen recorder program written in python

 **Packages used : pyautogui,win32api,opencv,numpy and datetime.**